This article was last updated April 2021.

-The study that started it all
+The period syncing study that started it all

 According to McClintock’s study, an alpha uterus has a “strong hormonal pull that causes other cycles around it to menstruate in unison.”
-She proposed that when a woman becomes aware of another woman’s period (by hearing her mention it or seeing her carry a pad to the bathroom), it might cause them to start her period.
-The study suggested that these things can cause women’s pheromones to communicate with each other due to physical closeness.
-This, in turn, triggers cycle syncing.
+She proposed that when someone becomes aware of another person’s period (by hearing it mentioned or seeing someone carry a pad to the bathroom), then their period might start, too.
+This theory is known as the McClintock Effect, which is the idea that women’s pheromones communicate with each other due to physical closeness, triggering cycle syncing.

 A series of mixed findings

 "If the menstrual cycle is 28 days long, then 14 days apart would be maximal asynchrony.
 By chance alone, one would expect two women to be 7 days apart (half of 14 days).
-Given that a menstruation can last 5 days, overlapping periods are a common occurrence.
+Given that menstruation can last 5 days, overlapping periods are a common occurrence.
 That women synchronize to each other, however, is a myth."

 The latest?
 Cycles don’t converge — they actually diverge

 Subsequent studies from the last couple of decades continue to suggest that menstrual syncing with people around you is not a likely occurrence.

 First, the 2006 study of 186 college students we mentioned earlier demonstrated that:

 - "Women living in groups did not synchronize their cycles," according to the study's authors.

 - Moreover, these researchers noted that any group synchrony that occurred was “at the level of chance,” and variability of period cycles over time inevitably resulted in “convergences and subsequent divergences of cycle onsets.”